chrnolte/places-conus/docs/data/parcels.rst

 Parcel data attributes
 **********************

-PLACES generates hundreds of variables for each parcel (see :ref:`Features`)
+PLACES generates hundreds of variables for each parcel (see :ref:`Predictors`)

 We only obtain a few directly from the parcel boundary input data: